mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

-  The example can be generalized: *GHC only inlines functions that are applied to as many arguments as they have syntactically on the left-hand side (LHS) of function definition.* This makes sense because otherwise the body would need to be wrapped with a lambda anyway.
+  The example can be generalized: *GHC only inlines functions that are applied to as many arguments as they have syntactically on the left-hand side (LHS) of their definition.* This makes sense, because otherwise the body would need to be wrapped in a lambda anyway.

   To clarify, let's steal one more example from the GHC user guide: